 Another insurance adjuster tactic is to offer you a quick payout or what they deem a “fair” settlement.
 Accepting this settlement is rarely a good move.
 Resist the temptation to cash in quick, without consulting a lawyer.
 Hiring a lawyer is your key to receiving the best possible settlement.

-Reason #3: Your Damages Are Often Larger Than You Think
+Reason #3: Your Injuries Are Often Worse Than You First Think

-In the days following your accident, you won’t necessarily know how intense your recovery process will be.
-It can be difficult to discern your limitations and gauge how your injury will impact everyday life.
+In the days following your accident, you won’t necessarily know how inured you are or how difficult your recovery will be.
+It can be difficult to assess your limitations and gauge how your injury will impact everyday life right after the accident.

-Unfortunately, the recovery process rarely follows a straight line.
-This is another reason to decline the insurance adjuster’s quick settlement offer.
-It’s also one of the top reasons to work with a skilled lawyer.
+This is another reason insurance adjusters try to quickly settle a claim from an unrepresented person.
+They want to close the case before you know how hurt you are and how much your losses really total.
+That why you need to work with a skilled Rhode Island Accident lawyer.
 With over 30 years of practice, we’re experts in helping clients recover damages for pain and suffering, emotional anguish, lost wages, and medical expenses.
-We’ll do the same for you.
+We’ll do the same for you and make sure you are able to prove your injuries and their connection to the accident.

 Reason #4: Determining Liability Is Complex